dsyer/presos/decks/locks-and-leaders.md

 ![fencing-a-lock](images/fencing-a-lock.png)

-BUT: The storage service has to be fully consistent (basically ACID).
+> BUT: The storage service has to be fully consistent.

 ## Alternative View

 ![lizard-protection](images/lizard-protection.png)

+> BUT: Now the storage service has to be atomic as well (ACID).

 ## Leader Elections